FoxxMD/crowdsecBench/README.md

   * Configured to generate concurrent requests and duration of load using ENVs
   * Randomized path (`RANDOMIZE=true`)
   * Randomized User-Agent
+* forked [goeffel](https://github.com/FoxxMD/goeffel) for capturing process activity

-Additionally, the bash script [`bench.sh`](/bench.sh) can be used to orchestrate the load call, monitor the crowdsec process, and create a .png plot of CPU using [`goeffel`](https://github.com/jgehrcke/goeffel), if it installed.
+Additionally, the bash script [`bench.sh`](/bench.sh) can be used to orchestrate the load call, monitor the crowdsec process, and create a .png plot of CPU using [`goeffel`](https://github.com/jgehrcke/goeffel).

 # Usage